SidMoTii/QTT-polynomial-interpolation/README.md

 # QTT-polynomial-interpolation
-This repo contains a handful of useful techniques for polynomial interpolation in 1D and 2D
+This repo contains a handful of useful techniques for TT interpolation in 1D, 2D and 3D